Chapter 6: No Story Left Behind

 If the discomfort feels too strong at any point, stop for the day.
 Check in with whoever’s got your back.

-Step Seven: Repeat until complete.
+Step Seven: Repeat until it feels complete.

 It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t done anything wrong.
 I remember one guy in particular.
 He was just another middle-aged Iraqi local passing through our checkpoint.
 I used my limited Arabic to ask him if he had any weapons in his car.
 He shook his head no. I asked him to open the glove compartment, but he seemed confused and nervous.
 That’s when I noticed the barrel of a rifle poking out from under the passenger seat.
 I remember thinking, "Ahh shit, c’mon dude... why not just say something?"
 The old man didn’t seem like a threat, but I couldn’t take any chances.
 I pointed my rifle at him and called to my squad leader for backup.
 It was uncomfortable to watch him get increasingly worried because, in my gut, I didn't sense he was a 'bad guy'.
 He looked like a father.
 It didn't hit me until later that I might’ve been taking away his ability to protect his family.
 I just couldn't risk him using that weapon against one of my team.

-Ask yourself: what would’ve been caught on a video camera?
+- What would’ve been caught on a video camera?

 Final Notes